 TGah Editor: Change the paragraph below as follows (#3047):

 S1G Beacon frames shall be transmitted in an S1G BSS and S1G IBSS.
-An AP may further define the timing for the BSS by sending S1G Beacon frames according to the dot11ShortBeaconPeriod.
+An AP with dot11ShortBeaconInterval equal to true shall further define the timing for the BSS by sending S1G Beacon frames according to the dot11ShortBeaconPeriod.
 The value for the dot11ShortBeaconPeriod shall be such that dot11BeaconPeriod = n x dot11ShortBeaconPeriod, where n is a positive integer.
 This defines a series of TSBTTs exactly dot11ShortBeaconPeriod TUs apart.
 If n is greater than 1, the Next TBTT Present field shall be set to 1 and the Next TBTT field shall be present in S1G Beacon frames.
 Time 0 is defined to be a TBTT or TSBTT with the S1G Beacon frame being a DTIM.
 At each TBTT or TSBTT, the AP shall schedule an S1G Beacon frame as the next frame for transmission.
 At each TBTT or TSBTT the AP should suspend the decrementing of the backoff timer for any pending non-beacon transmission and transmit the S1G Beacon frame according to the medium access rules specified in Clause 9 (MAC sublayer functional description).
 The beacon period is included in S1G Beacon and (Short) Probe Response frames, and a STA shall adopt that beacon period when joining the S1G BSS and S1G IBSS, i.e., the STA shall set its dot11BeaconPeriod variable to that beacon period.
 If dot11ShortBeaconInterval is equal to true, the Short Beacon Interval element is included in an S1G Beacon and (Short) Probe Response frames, and a STA shall adopt that short beacon period when joining the S1G BSS or S1G IBSS, i.e., the STA shall set its dot11ShortBeaconPeriod variable to that short beacon period.

 TGah Editor: Change the paragraph below in P39L53 of D2.1 as follows (#3048):

 On receipt of this primitive, the MLME constructs an AID Switch(#3922) Request frame.
-The STA then attempts to transmit this to the AP with which it is associated.
+The STA then attempts to transmit this frame to the AP with which it is associated.

 TGah Editor: Replace “transmit this to” with “transmit this frame to” throughout clause 6.